What is KCE Trials?

-- Commissioned workstream: a ‘top-down’ approach which focuses on funding trials that will answer clinical questions which have been identified and prioritised for their importance to the patients and the healthcare system
+Commissioned workstream: a ‘top-down’ approach which focuses on funding trials that will answer clinical questions which have been identified and prioritised for their importance to patients and the healthcare system

-- International workstream: KCE Trials also funds Belgian participation in international trials for selected International trials which ask questions that are also important for the Belgian healthcare system.
+International workstream: KCE Trials funds Belgian participation in international trials or will participate to international calls for trials that answer questions of importance for the Belgian patients and healthcare system.